Trafford Centre: Great Hall

-An extension to The Orient known as The Great Hall opened in March 2007 replacing an outdoor piazza known as The Place, its glazed structure houses five restaurants and cafes.
-Construction took 18 months at a cost of £26 million and incorporates a sweeping staircase with marble balustrades.
-The centre claims its Great Hall has the largest chandelier in the world at 11 metre wide and 15 metre high.
+An extension to The Orient known as The Great Hall opened in March 2007 replacing an outdoor piazza known as The Place.
+It's glazed structure houses five restaurants and cafes.
+Construction took 18 months at a cost of £26 million and incorporates a grand marble staircase The centre claims its Great Hall has the largest chandelier in the world at 11 metre wide and 15 metre high.
 The feature incorporates three internal maintenance walkways and weighs five ton.

 Trafford Palazzo (formerly Barton Square)

 A 19000 m2, extension to the Trafford Centre opened as Barton Square on 20 March 2008, at a cost of £90 million.
 Barton Square was originally intended to house retailers specialising in homeware, furniture, appliances and other 'bulky goods'.

 Barton Square was spun off as a separate entity to the Trafford Centre during the collapse of Intu in 2020.
 It was then put up for sale as part of the administration process with an asking price in excess of £50 million.
 In May 2021 Peel Land and Property, its original developers announced they had re-acquired the centre for an undisclosed sum.
 Peel subsequently re branded the centre to Trafford Palazzo in November 2021.
 Trafford Palazzo now operates as a rival centre to the Trafford Centre.

 A £75 million, 110000 sqft major redevelopment for the centre commenced in mid 2018, which included adding a first floor and a glazed roof to fully enclose the formerly open air centre.
 The redevelopment work was completed in March 2020.